Ganasai-Palakurthi/Ganasai-Palakurthi/README.md

 - Strong experience in **CI/CD pipeline automation** using Jenkins and modern DevOps tools.
 - Experience deploying and managing **containerized applications** using Docker and Kubernetes.
 - Proficient in **Infrastructure as Code (IaC)** using Terraform for provisioning and managing cloud infrastructure.
-- Experience working with **cloud platforms (AWS & GCP)** including compute, networking, and storage services.
+- Experience working with **cloud platforms (AWS, AZURE & GCP)** including compute, networking, and storage services.
 - Strong experience in **Linux environments**, scripting (Bash/Python), and troubleshooting production systems.
 - Experience with **monitoring, logging, and alerting tools** to maintain system reliability and respond to production incidents.
 - Experienced working in **Agile environments**, collaborating with development and operations teams to support application delivery and infrastructure.